justdigital/hulq/README.md

 ```
 $ ./hulq smash
 ```
-Move the generated files to the XSLT workspace
+Copy the generated files to the XSLT workspace

 ```
-$ mv generated/* xslt/
+$ cp -R generated/* xslt/
 ```

 Now it is your turn: You can edit the xslt files (workspace/**/*.xslt)